-At dusk, Zero pilots from 204 Kokutai went to inspect the American prisoner and rough him up.
+At dusk, Zero pilots from 204 Kokutai went to inspect the American Prisoner Of War (POW) and rough him up.
 Meeting Huey, they were instead were struck by his friendliness and no one bothered him.
 Japanese Zero pilot Nakazawa noted in his diary that he was very impressed with the young American's spirit.
 He told them he was twenty-two years old and had attended the University of Michigan.
 Another Zero pilot, Ryoji Ohara also remembered meeting Huey.

 It is unclear how long Huey was detained at Kahili Airfield (Buin) or what happened to him next.
 Huey did not survive Japanese captivity and was either executed or died of neglect.
 Possibly, he was transported to Rabaul.
-If so, he was executed or died before any surviving American POWs were detained.
+If so, he was executed or died before other surviving Allied POWs were detained.

 During March 1943, Chinese laborer Lin Leow who survived Japanese captivity and gave a statement in October 1945 stating he saw a "white prisoner" who was "dressed khaki" roughly 15 minutes walk from Kahili Airfield.
 He observed this white prisoner being tortured boiling water poured over him and were "hitting him in the face" and "heard the prisoner screaming as if in paining [sic pain]".
 Possibly, this account may related to Huey or another American aviator who was taken prisoner to March 1943.